Mastering Consuming Liferay Headless APIs

 Conclusion

 Excellent!
-You’ve successfully leveraged batch engine APIs to export batch data from Liferay and import a set of object entries.
+You’ve successfully leveraged dedicated batch APIs to export batch data from Liferay and import a set of object entries.
+You’ve explored both the dedicated batch engine endpoints and an entity-specific batch endpoint.
 This provides the foundation to migrate large data sets within your Liferay environment using APIs.

 Next, you’ll review what you've learned before completing the course.